 - Talk to 2 students and set the scene that they are best friends starting off in life: they share an apartment, they have the same amount of money saved for a down payment on a car, they have similar tastes and want the same car with the same options... so they decide to get the exact same car, but of course, they will get different colors! - The car salesperson runs their credit reports and reports back to both "Great news, you are each approved!
 Student A, your monthly payment will be \$187.
 Student B, your monthly payment will be \$248." - Ask the class what they think about that and why Student B's payment is higher. - If the class isn't on the right track with their answers, suggest that Student B must not have managed their credit as well as Student A. - You do not need to go into detail about what that means.
 This is just an introduction.
 The concepts will be covered in the coming slides.

 Show how credit scores relate to payment amounts.
+Mention that you will cover FICO scores later in the lesson.

 Transition: The terms of your loan are determined by...